 How to Find a Quality Writing Group

-Some of the frustrating experiences involve some type of writing group.
-They don’t feel a sense of belonging and a sense of community, but most importantly they don’t get the help they need that is centered around quality feedback.
+Writing groups can be frustrating experiences.
+Writers may not feel a sense of belonging and community, but most importantly they don’t get the help they need, help that is centered around quality feedback.
 Instead, what they get is a lot of negativity, backbiting, and comparisons.
 You can imagine how frustrating it is to be in this kind of environment.
-All these writers really want is a place where they can go and have a quality writing experience.
-And that is why I created this group called Write to Publish.
-In this group, we created a structure that is based on my study of neuroscience–how your brain thinks and creates the best.
+All these writers want is a place they can go and have a quality writing experience.

+In this group, we use a structure based on my study of neuroscience–how your brain thinks and creates the best.
 Let me tell you about one of the things we found.

-You can see that just by scrolling through the group page.
-Nowhere in Write to Publish will you see insults, name-calling, criticism and other negativity that I have seen in other groups.
+You can see that by scrolling through the group page.
+Nowhere in Write to Publish will you see insults, name-calling, criticism, and other negativity I have seen in other groups.
 That is something we do not tolerate.

-People in other writing groups are frequently asking for feedback.
-They want are beta readers, to send you some pages of their book, for you to give their book an amazon review and more.
+People in other writing groups frequently ask for feedback.
+They want are beta readers, to send you some pages of their book, for you to give their book an amazon review, and more.
 You will never see people asking for feedback structures in Write to Publish.

 We have tons of resources in our page, such as videos where I answer frequently asked questions about writing, publishing, and selling your novel.
 I address questions such as “How do I finish a novel?”
 “What do I do with my characters?
 My plot arc?”
 “What are the different kinds of publishing?”
 “How do I know that I got a reliable publisher” “How do I market my novel?” and more.

-We do not tolerate negativity and poor feedback so you can have a space where your brain is functioning at optimal capacity and you can be that writer that you want to be.
+We do not tolerate negativity and poor feedback so you can have a space where your brain is functioning at optimal capacity, and you can be the writer you want to be.

-If you want to have a chat about where you are, where you’d like to go, and how you can get there click this link.
+If you want to have a chat about where you are, where you’d like to go, and how you can get there, click this link.
 And please, do not hesitate to join our Facebook group Write to Publish if anything I said resonated with you.